Dynamical Spin-Orbit-Based Spin Transistor: Model and its non-Abelian gauge structure

 For a concrete example, we now specialize to a 2D electron gas with a Rashba spin-orbit interaction \footnote{ We note that the essential spin transport physics of a 2DEG with linear-in-momentum SOI is captured by Eq.~\eqref{HRashba}, while details such as the precise spin polarization direction will depend on the presence and the strength of additional contributions, \eg \`{a} la Dresselhaus. }

 where the Rashba coupling constant $\alpha_R$ can be a function of both position and time.
-However, for the sake of simplicity, we focus on regions of either time- or spatially dependent Rashba coupling, {\em i.e.} $\alpha_R(t),\alpha_R({\bf x})$, and combine them later using rules for the combination of the respective scattering matrices.
-We identify and study two main effects, the generation of spin electric and spin magnetic fields to be discussed in the following two subsections.
+However, for the sake of simplicity, we focus on regions of either time- or spatially dependent Rashba coupling, \ie $\alpha_R(t),\alpha_R({\bf x})$, and combine them later using rules for the combination of the respective scattering matrices.
+We identify and study two main effects, the generation of spin-electric and spin-magnetic fields to be discussed in the following two subsections.